 First things first: No matter how old you are, there’s one habit that will keep you looking younger—drinking plenty of water.

 “Just like a grape turns to a raisin when it’s dehydrated, the same happens to the cells in our skin,” explains Kim Peirano, DACM, Dipl.
-OM (NCCAOM), LAc, a doctor of acupuncture and Chinese medicine in San Rafael, California.
+OM (NCCAOM), LAc, of Lion's Heart Wellness in San Rafael, California.
 “This can give skin a dull, lackluster appearance and enhance the look of wrinkles.”

 Beyond staying hydrated, there are other ways to fight the effects of aging, according to experts.
 Here are two things you can do in each decade of life to help turn back time.